Explore our new BookBrowse Community Forum!

 Do Not Plagiarize and Do Not Use AI

-At the risk of pointing out the obvious - do not plagiarize!
+At the risk of pointing out the obvious — do not plagiarize!
 It's an easy way to get fired from any paid writing gig, and if you're writing for your own blog, it will hurt your site.
-AI generated reviews are not only generally low quality, with more summary than analysis, they are also typically boring to read, regurgitating the information available to them (which for a new book is typically limited), and using AI also hurts writers who are being paid for their hard work of reading and reviewing books.
+AI-generated reviews are not only generally low-quality, with more summary than analysis, but they are also typically boring to read, regurgitating the information available to them (which for a new book is typically limited).
+Supporting the use of AI to create supposedly original work can also hurt writers who are being paid for their hard work of reading and reviewing books, and can potentially normalize lower expectations for this type of writing.

 Have Someone Else Edit Your Review

 As EB White said, "the best writing is rewriting."
-At BookBrowse, each of our reviewers is paired with an editor in order to finish their review, and we find it works wonders for the quality of our reviews.
+At BookBrowse, each of our reviewers is paired with an editor to finish their review, and we find it works wonders for the quality.

 Conclusion

 We hope this guide has been helpful.
-To an experienced book reviewer much of this guide may seem obvious, but we know from our reviewer applications that most reviews fail to meet these guidelines.
+To an experienced book reviewer, much of it may seem obvious, but we know from our own reading that many reviews fail to meet these standards.
 If you have any questions or feedback, please feel free to leave them in the comments below, and if you’re interested in writing for BookBrowse, you can find our reviewer application here.

 Comments (Please click on the link above to post a comment.
 Your comment will not appear until approved.)